JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– – registered user is on desktop, logged in and on the Shopping Bag page.
+    *   Registered user is on desktop, logged in and on the Shopping Bag page.
 Items are in the shopping bag.
 *   Steps:
 1. Click remove button next to applicable product \
 Expectation:
 *   Receive a confirmation message that the product has been removed
 *   Be redirected to a shopping bag page confirming the applicable product has been removed